drduh/YubiKey-Guide/README.md

 sudo cryptsetup luksClose /dev/mapper/secret
 ```

-## Updating your YubiKey
+## Updating YubiKey

-Now that your keys have been updated with your new identity, you have to move them onto your YubiKey.
-To do so, you need to first [reset](#reset) the OpenPGP applet on your YubiKey, and then follow the steps to [configure your smartcard](#configure-smartcard) again.
+Now that keys have been updated with the new identity, they will need to be loaded to YubiKey.

+First, [Reset](#reset) the OpenPGP applet, then follow the steps to [Configure Smartcard](#configure-smartcard) again.

-Now you can [transfer the keys](#transfer-keys) to your YubiKey.
-Once you've done so, be sure to reboot or securely erase the GPG temporary working directory, and `unset GNUPGHOME`.
+Next, [Transfer Keys](#transfer-keys) and reboot or securely erase the GPG temporary working directory.

-Finally, re-import the public key, as described in the [using keys](#using-keys) section.
+Finally, re-import the public key, as described in [Using Keys](#using-keys).

-Run `gpg -K` to confirm that your new identity is listed.
+Use `gpg -K` to verify the identity is listed.

 # Require touch

 **Note** This is not possible on YubiKey NEO.

-By default, YubiKey will perform encryption, signing and authentication operations without requiring any action from the user, after the key is plugged in and first unlocked with the PIN.
+By default, YubiKey will perform encryption, signing and authentication operations without requiring any action from the user after the key is plugged in and unlocked once with the PIN.

 To require a touch for each key operation, install [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and recall the Admin PIN:

-**Note** Older versions of YubiKey Manager use `touch` instead of `set-touch` in the following commands.

 Authentication: